 Biography

-Andrew is a Professor in Organisational Behaviour in the Department of Management in Deakin Business School.
-Andrew is also the Co-Director of the Centre for Organisational Health and Consumer Wellbeing.
-He has established a strong track record as an organisational health researcher.
+Professor Andrew Noblet is a Chair in Organisational Behaviour (Deakin Business School) and is the current Director of Research in the Department of Management.
+Andrew has has established a strong track record as an organisational health researcher.
 His research interests are in the areas of workplace mental health, job engagement, organisational fairness, leader-member relationships, and intervention research.
 Much of Andrew’s recent work has focused on planning, implementing and evaluating strategies aimed to enhance the health of workers and the environments in which they work.
-The results of Andrew’s research have been published in international journals and at leading management conferences in the US, Europe and South-East Asia.
+Andrew also has considerable expertise developing and delivering large, externally-funded research projects.
+He is a Chief Investigator on 17 successful external grant applications including two ARC Linkage grants, two NHMRC Partnership grants and six large grants from Federal and State-based funding bodies (Department of Industry, Science, Energy & Resources; WorkSafe Victoria; Beyond Blue; VicHealth; ISCRR; Department of Health and Human Services; ABS).

 Affiliations